Results & Photos

 John from The Coffee Run will be there to with his usual coffee van and our friends from the Lion’s Club will be offering their brilliant BBQ selection again so bring an appetite and donate to a good cause.

 Bring your own bottle belt, collapsible drinking cup or hydration pack as there are no cups of water at the drink stations.

 Mobile phone.
-We recommend programming the first aid number 0491 017 636.
+We recommend adding the first aid number 0491 017 636.
 This numbers is also written on the back of your bib.

 Bib pickup procedure

 Electronic timing bibs will not be mailed out and will be available for pickup at the event.
 Please allow sufficient time to pick up your bib with chip attached.
 You do not need to look up your bib number before the event, but if you want to, click here

 We recommend arriving 30 minutes to 1 hour prior to the event start time in order to allow plenty of time to pick up your bib.
 You may need to park a few minutes walk from the start, so please allow sufficient time to walk there.

 Check that your information is correct on your online entry and when you arrive on event day:

 - Head over to the “ENTRY DETAILS” display boards.
 All entrants will be listed and sorted by surname.
 Find your name.
 Check that your entry details are still correct, especially the race and category you have entered.
 Remember your race number and start time as you will need it for the next step.